-Iowa Constitution - Codified: This printed version of the Iowa Constitution incorporates into the original document all amendments ratified by the voters through the 2010 general election and omits certain provisions apparently superseded or obsolete.
+Iowa Constitution - Codified: This printed version of the Iowa Constitution incorporates into the original document all amendments ratified by the voters through the 2010 general election, omits certain provisions apparently superseded or obsolete, and uses the form, footnote, and styling conventions used in the Iowa Code.
 The amendments to the Constitution are presented at the appropriate place in the text, followed at the end of the section by a footnote referring to the latest amendment, identified by year of ratification and amendment number, that affect the text.
+For a description of the 2019 republication of this codified Constitution, followed by a revision-marked copy showing changes made to the publication, click here.

-Iowa Constitution - Original: With the exception of the table of contents, which appears at the beginning of the Constitution, and the catchwords, which precede each section, this printed copy of the original, handwritten Constitution is a verbatim copy of the original 1857 Constitution on file in the Office of the Secretary of State, with a small number of spelling, punctuation, grammatical, and clerical corrections made over the years by the editor of the Code of Iowa.
+Iowa Constitution - Original: With the exception of the table of contents, which appears at the beginning of the Constitution, and the catchwords, which precede each section, this printed copy of the original, handwritten Constitution is a literal print copy of the original 1857 Constitution on file in the Office of the Secretary of State.
+Footnotes have been added to indicate amended, repealed, or superseded provisions, as well as other issues noted in the original text.
 Following the original text of the Constitution, the amendments to the Constitution are presented in the order of the year of their ratification by the voters.
+For a description of the 2019 republication of this original Constitution, followed by a revision-marked copy showing changes made to the publication, click here.

 Iowa Constitution - Original Scanned Version Iowa has held three constitutional conventions, in 1844, 1846, and 1857, with the first constitution rejected by the voters and the second and third constitutions ratified by the voters.
 The document drafted and amended by the 1857 convention is the current, original Constitution of the State of Iowa.
 This copy is a scanned copy of the handwritten 1857 Constitution on file in the Office of the Secretary of State.